 The Internet of Things (IoT) is being widely used in industrial and commercial applications.
-This article describes how to monitor things or devices connected to WeMos D1 board, which acts as a Web server.
+This article describes how to monitor devices or things connected to WeMos D1 board, which acts as a Web server.
 Pin description of WeMos D1 board is shown in Fig. 1.

 Hypertext Transfer Protocol (HTTP) in the IoT works as a request and response protocol between a client and server.
 A Web browser functions as a client on a computer that requests information from the website (server).
 When you type the Web address in the Web browser, it acts as a client and requests contents of the Web page in HTML format from the website.
 The website, acting as a server, is always listening for such requests from the client (Web browser) and responds with contents of the page.